 Institutional Research Specialist Salary

-Institutional Research Specialists in the United States take home approximately $52K per year on average.
-Experience level and the particular city each impact pay for this group, with the former having the largest influence.
-Job satisfaction is reported as high by the vast majority of workers.
-Women Institutional Research Specialists who took the survey just slightly outnumber men.
-Medical benefits are awarded to almost all, and a large number earn dental coverage.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.
+Institutional Research Specialists in the United States pull down an average of $51K per year.
+Career duration and the particular city each impact pay for this group, with the former having the largest influence.
+Female Institutional Research Specialists survey participants are more prevalent than men — 64 percent of professionals.
+Most workers in this position report high levels of job satisfaction.
+A large number enjoy medical while most get dental coverage.
+Vision coverage is also available to a majority.
+The data in this summary comes from the PayScale salary survey.